maxpolaczuk/Music-Merge/README.md

 </div>

 ### Status
-Project is currently on hold until I can give more time to it.
+Project is currently on hold until I can dedicate more time to it.